-Here at Uswitch, we surveyed 2,007 UK adult smartphone users to give a nationally representative view on how much mobile data the UK is really using.
-Here are the results we found:
+We surveyed 2,007 UK adult smartphone users to give a nationally representative view on how much mobile data the UK is really using.
+These are the results we found:

 Over a third of the population admit they’ve had to buy additional data before their monthly plan is refreshed.

 A quarter of the UK, the equivalent of 10 million people, run out of mobile data every other month and seven million people chew through their inclusive data every month.
 Meanwhile, a whopping 2.9 million people need to top up within the first ten days of their monthly allowance.

 With so many people in the UK running out of data, just what is are we using our data on?